mcjazzyfunky/archived-php-prelude/README.md

 FileWriter::fromFile('output.txt')
     ->writeSeq($lines);
-// Will write 99 lines to the file:
+// Write 99 lines to the file:
 // "Line 1", "Line2", "Line3" etc.
 ```
 Appendng a concrete text to the file